 Allie saw that he had lime green paint on his shoes, a smudge of white paint on cheek, and his dark curly hair needed trimming.

 “What you learn here depends on how much you’re willing to learn,” he said in a tone that suggested he’d memorized his intro and delivered it every semester.
 “A lot of people say they’re not creative, but that’s not true.
 Everyone is creative.
 You just need to try new things and discover what you’re good at.
 Ceramics, like all the arts, is about form.
 Lines.
 Style.
 Grace.”

 “Basically, we’re going to be making clay pots, right?” one boy asked, and everyone laughed.

 “If that’s what you want to make, then yeah.
 But even a clay pot can have style.
 It can be ugly, but it can still have integrity.
 If it believes in itself.”

-The boy glanced at his table mates and they smirked.
-Mr. Guillen saw the look, and nodded.
-In that moment it was as if Allie was reading his mind: I know you’re bored, and I don’t give a damn.
+The boy glanced at his tablemates and they smirked.
+Mr. Guillen saw the look and didn’t seem to mind.
+In that moment it was as if Allie was reading his thoughts: I know you’re bored, and I don’t give a damn.
 Art is important whether or not you recognize that.
-She sensed in him almost a feeling of pity—that they lacked something, that they didn’t understand and appreciate his passion.
-His face was lit with joy, his dark eyes sparkled; he had clay under his fingernails.
-She realized she was nodding, too.
+She sensed in him almost a feeling of pity—that they lacked something, that they didn’t understand, and she appreciated his passion.
+His dark eyes sparkled; he had clay under his fingernails.
+She realized she was nodding at him; I get it.

-He saw her and when he smiled, it was as if he was saying, At least you know what I’m talking about! and she nodded some more, as if he’d actually spoken the words.
-She felt something explode inside, sending out hot, thrilling sparks all the way to her finger tips and toes.
+He saw her and when he smiled, it was as if he was saying, At least you know what I’m talking about! it was as if he’d actually spoken the words.
+She felt something explode inside, sending out hot, thrilling sparks all the way to her fingertips and toes.
 Bathed in sudden rapture, she smiled back.